gonzalo-munillag/Python_Cookbook/1_Data_Structures/README.md

     {'fname': 'Big', 'lname': 'Jones', 'uid':1002},
 ]

-# sort by the desired field first.
+// sort by the desired field first.
 If you do nor sort, groupby will not group correctly
-# as it only clusters adjacent equal values
+// as it only clusters adjacent equal values rows.sort(key=itemgetter('uid'))
-rows.sort(key=itemgetter('uid'))
-# same as: rows_by_fname = sorted(rows, key=itemgetter('uid'))
+// same as: rows_by_fname = sorted(rows, key=itemgetter('uid'))

-# iterate in grops
+// iterate in groups
 for uid, items in groupby(rows, key=itemgetter('uid')):
     print(uid)
     for i in items: